BlackHolePerturbationToolkit/KerrGeoPy/paper/paper.md

 four-velocity, or by providing either the constants of motion or the Keplerian parameters described above.
-`KerrGeoPy` also provides methods for computing the fundamental frequencies and constants of motion associated with a given geodesic and implements the algorithm described in [@stein] for finding the separatrix, i.e the location of the last stable orbit.
+`KerrGeoPy` also provides methods for computing the fundamental frequencies and constants of motion associated with a given geodesic and implements the algorithm described in [@stein] for finding the location of the last stable orbit orbit, known as the separatrix.

 ![Example of an equatorial (left), spherical (center) and generic (right) orbit computed by `KerrGeoPy`](orbits.png)